ecohealthalliance/wab-net-website/README.md

 python manage.py generate_models wabnet
 ```
 Updating the models will require migrating the old data from the old models into the new models.
 You can create a migration using the following command.
+This will prompt you to confirm the fields will be renamed correctly (e.g. 11_bat_weight can be renamed to 13_bat_weight if that's what EC5 started calling it)
+and it will ask for default values for new fields.
+You can usually enter an empty string ("") for the default.
 ```
 python manage.py makemigrations wabnet
 ```